Bubble Hash at a Glance

 Can bubble hash be pressed into rosin?

-Yes, bubble hash serves as premium starting material for rosin pressing, often yielding higher returns than flower pressing.
+Yes, bubble hash is premium starting material for rosin pressing, often yielding higher returns than flower pressing.
 Mid-grade bubble hash (120-160 microns) frequently gets pressed into rosin rather than consumed directly.
 Pressing temperatures typically range from 160-180°F.

 Why does some bubble hash not bubble when heated?